-- 196. (1) There is a single Public Service Commission for the Republic to promote the values and principles of public administration in the public service. - (2) The Commission is independent and must be impartial and regulated by national legislation. - (3) Each of the provinces may nominate a representative to be appointed to the Commission. - (4) Provincial representatives in the Commission may exercise the powers and perform the functions of the Commission in their provinces, as prescribed by national legislation. - (5) The Commission is accountable to the National Assembly.
+- 196. (1) There is a single Public Service Commission for the Republic to promote the values and principles of public administration in the public service. - (2) The Commission is independent and must be impartial and regulated by national legislation. - (3) Each of the provinces may nominate a person to be appointed to the Commission. - (4) Members of the Commission nominated by provinces may exercise the powers and perform the functions of the Commission in their provinces, as prescribed by national legislation. - (5) The Commission is accountable to the National Assembly.